isotopp/isotopp.github.io/content/posts/2022-09-08-mysql-straight-lines.md

 ```

 We see the busy drive being sdc, the persistent volume.
-We see increased service times (`r_await`, unit ms), and queues (`aqu-sz`, unit is "average number of requests in  queue, during the observation interval, 10s).
+We see increased service times (`r_await`, unit ms), and queues (`aqu-sz`, unit is "average number of requests in  queue, during the observation interval", which is 10s).

 We also see around 4300 read requests/s and 67 MB/s read traffic.